This is the third in a series from our Cloud Foundry community on why to attend Cloud Foundry Summit in Boston, April 18-20. Register here.

 I plan to dive into personal research on Istio in advance of Cloud Foundry Summit.
 I’m excited to see direct applications in the Cloud Foundry ecosystem.
 My hypothesis is that Istio can (a) greatly help in terms of understanding microservice coupling and dependencies on the platform, and (b) do so in a way that is friendly and frictionless to the software engineer experience.
 I’m hoping to get at least a modicum of external validation of this hypothesis.
 I’m also interested in learning about the other benefits Istio provides.

-Also relevant: Enhancing the Routing Tier in CF: Istio and Envoy for Ingress Routing – Aaron Hurley, Pivotal
+Also relevant: Enhancing the Routing Tier in CF: Istio and Envoy for Ingress Routing – Aaron Hurley, VMware

 2) How Cloud Foundry Compares with Kubernetes for Deployment of Cloud Native Java Applications – Surya V Duggirala, IBM